We are lucky to have the support of people who are dedicated to making the world a more compassionate place.

 Nital has been involved with VegTO for 25 years, previously serving on the Program Review Committee, then on the Board of Directors, and now as President.
 Twenty-five years ago, Nital’s father, a plant-based physician, introduced him to research and clinical practice that demonstrated the power of whole-food, plant-based lifestyles and opened Nital’s eyes to veganism beyond ethics.
 He has since advocated and raised awareness about how plant-based living can be a solution to many of today’s challenges.
 Having worked in strategic policy at Agriculture and Agri-Food Canada, Nital questioned what would happen in Canada if everyone transitioned to a plant-based diet.
 As a result, he founded Plant-Based Economics, an NGO focused on evaluating plant-based nutrition economics and policy.
 In addition, Nital joined the Plant-Based Data team, a plant-based research platform, as a nutrition economic researcher.
 Nital is passionate about plant-based food strategy in Toronto as the city increasingly focuses on climate change commitments (following last year’s C40 Copenhagen Summit).
 This focus is enhanced by his time with the Toronto Vegetarian Food Bank, where he sits on the Board of Directors.
 He holds a Bachelor of Commerce and a Master’s of Science (international economics) from Queen’s University.
 He enjoys yoga, reading, basketball, chess, and spending time with his family.

-Inspired by the ethical vegetarianism of his wife, Karel became vegetarian 37 years ago.
+Inspired by the ethical vegetarianism of his wife, Karel became vegetarian 40 years ago.
 They raised their four children vegetarian, and the whole family (including partners and dogs) went vegan six years ago after a vacation discussion about the reality of the dairy and egg industries.
 They created the website icouldnevergovegan.com three years ago to advocate for the benefits of a plant-based vegan lifestyle.
 Karel and his family have been part of VegTO for years, regularly attending events such as Veg Food Fest, holiday markets and the Veg Out podcast.
-After undergraduate, Master's, and Ph.D. studies at the University of Toronto, Karel is currently the Director of Design and Academic Programs globally.
+After undergraduate, Master's, and Ph.D. studies at the University of Toronto, Karel is currently the IBM Global Vice President of UX Research.
 He leads IBM Studios Canada and IBM Canada’s Innovation Corps.
 He has been instrumental in introducing a new strategic and innovative organizational design transformation program to IBM worldwide and many leading Fortune 500 companies, nonprofits, start-ups, and scaleups.
 He is a keynote speaker at industry conferences and organizer of global design challenges.
 As Industry Professor, Karel codeveloped Innovation by Design programs for the DeGroote School of Business, the DeGroote Health Leadership Academy, and McMaster University.
 He regularly teaches in the Digital Executive MBA, the Emerging Health Leaders Program, and the Innovation by Design pan-university program.
 Karel serves on the IBM Employee Charitable Fund Board of Directors and has taught Canadian board directors problem-solving methods in The Directors College curriculum module.
-Currently, his teaching focuses on providing board directors with the tools for dealing with the challenges governing organizations through the COVID-19 pandemic.
 Karel blogs at karelvredenburg.com; his Life Habit Mentoring podcast is available there and on all podcast apps and services.

 Emily attended Veg Food Fest for the first time as a veg-curious omnivore in 2017, struggling to decide whether or not veganism was something she could commit to.
 While the food and speakers at the festival were fantastic, the vibrant Toronto veg community ultimately inspired her to leap.
 She has attended every Veg Food Fest and other VegTO events, believing that veganism is genuinely the most compassionate lifestyle for the planet and its beautiful animals.
 She is excited to serve as a board member and support VegTO in creating a more inclusive world through education and outreach.
 As the only vegan among her friends and family, she is inspired by the organization’s commitment to connecting vegans and veg-curious people across the city and looks forward to helping the VegTO continue to create and foster these critical relationships.
 Having served as an executive member of her university’s veg club for three years, she has extensive experience in project management, event organization, and community outreach.
 In addition, she is well-versed in vegan news, philosophy, nutrition, and activism as an avid reader.
 She has a B.Sc. degree (Honours Neuroscience) from McMaster University and is currently pursuing a Master of Science at the University of Toronto.
 She hopes that her scientific literacy and critical thinking skills will enable her to bring a unique perspective to the board and support the VegTO’s growth.